 Dear Environmentally Aware,

 Way to plan ahead for your big trip!
 Latex condoms are (theoretically, after many, many years and under the right conditions) biodegradable, while polyurethane male and female condoms are not, since they're made of plastic.
 Take a look at Environmentally-friendly condom disposal for thorough information on condom deterioration once you've disposed of them.
-Worth noting, lambskin condoms are biodegradable, but offer no protection against sexually transmitted infections (STIs) and HIV.
+It's worth noting that lambskin condoms are biodegradable, but offer no protection against sexually transmitted infections (STIs) and HIV.

 Regardless of biodegradability, be considerate and dispose of your used condoms (and their non-biodegradable wrappers) the same way you would at home: in a trashcan.
 Even biodegradable condoms won't disappear before the next campers come through your campsite.
 You can wrap used condoms in tissues and throw them in trash bins along the trail, or save them in a sealed ziploc bag for disposal at a later time.
 Many female campers recommend the same treatment for used tampons or pads.